johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-deployments/index.md

 output containers array = exists ? existingApp.properties.template.containers : []
 ```

-This is based on what you get when you do an `azd init`, but customised for the specific version of the `Microsoft.App/containerApps` resource we're using.
+This is based on what files are generated when you perform an `azd init`, but has been customised for the specific version of the `Microsoft.App/containerApps` resource we're using.

 ### Parameters in `main.bicep` must be immutable per environment

-unless infra actually changes
-if not then full deploy happens
+One thing we learned the hard way is that parameters in `main.bicep` must be immutable per environment.
+This means that you can't change the value of a parameter in a `main.bicep` file between deployments to an environment.
+This is because `azd` uses the `main.bicep` file to determine whether a deployment is incremental or not.
+If the parameters change, then `azd` will assume that the deployment is not incremental and will reprovision the resources.

+What's more, as things stand, `azd` only has the ability to fully reprovision your resources.
+If your app consists of a database and a container app, and you only want to deploy a new version of the container app, you're out of luck. `azd` will deploy the database again too.
+This is a limitation of `azd` at the time of writing.

+RAISE A GITHUB ISSUE

 ## Welcome `main.bicepparam`